prathusa/nxbt/MACRO_LOOP_FIX.md

 3. **Tick Counter Desync**: The tick counter that prevents disconnection wasn't being reset properly when new packets were sent, potentially causing timing issues during heavy macro usage.

+4. **Button State Not Released**: When a macro completes, the last button state remains in the protocol's report buffer.
+The Switch continues to receive packets with buttons "pressed" even after the macro ends, which can cause disconnection.

 ## Solution
-Two changes were made to fix this issue:
+Three changes were made to fix this issue:

 ### 1. Macro Cooldown Timer (input.py)
 Added a 100ms cooldown period between macro executions: